mwbradley/CIS560-Final-Project/README.md

 venv\Scripts\activate

+Finally run the `requirements.txt` file as follows

+pip install -r requirements.txt

+### Create another .env file
 You will also want to create another .env file in this directory and have the following 2 variables:

 1. DB_SERVER=(localdb)\MSSQLLocalDb
 2. DB_NAME=CIS560

 After you have that set up, you need to do this before starting the program and that is run the sql_setup.bat files which will create the tables then read in our data through a python script.

+This will finally allow you to use the data in the website thus allowing you to use our application.